Connecticut Route 213: Route description

 Route 213 begins as Great Neck Road at an intersection with Route 156 in Waterford center.
-It heads south toward Long Island Sound, soon crossing over the Amtrak railroad tracks, then turning east at Goshen Cove after another two miles (3 km).
-It soon passes by the entrance to Harkness Memorial State Park then cuts northeast across the shore along Niles Hill Road, crossing Alewife Cove into the city of New London.
-In New London, it turns north following Ocean Avenue through the southwestern part of the city to end at an intersection with US 1 in the downtown area.
+It heads south toward Long Island Sound, then crosses over the Amtrak railroad tracks, then turning east at Goshen Cove after another 2 mi.
+It then passes by the entrance to Harkness Memorial State Park and cuts northeast across the shore along Niles Hill Road, crossing Alewife Cove into the city of New London.
+In New London, it turns north following Ocean Avenue through the southwestern part of the city to end at an intersection with U.S. Route 1 (US 1) in the downtown area.

 History

-In the 1920s, the road from downtown New London to Ocean Beach Park (Ocean Avenue from Route 1) was designated as a secondary state highway known as Highway 340.
-In the 1932 state highway renumbering, Ocean Avenue (old Highway 340) and an extension north of U.S. Route 1 along Jefferson Avenue up to Route 85 was designated as Route 213.
+In the 1920s, the road from Downtown New London to Ocean Beach Park (Ocean Avenue from US 1) was designated as a secondary state highway known as Highway 340.
+In the 1932 state highway renumbering, Ocean Avenue (old Highway 340) and an extension north of US 1 along Jefferson Avenue up to Route 85 was designated as Route 213.
 In 1963, the southern terminus was moved westward to its current location.
-In 1972, the northern terminus was moved to Colman Street (modern US 1), with Route 213 ending at a junction with I-95 (then co-signed as US 1).
+In 1972, the northern terminus was moved to Colman Street (modern US 1), and Route 213 ended at a junction with Interstate 95 (then co-signed as US 1).
 In 1974, Colman Street became one-way southbound and the northbound route was shifted several blocks east to Jefferson Avenue.
 In 1976, with the rerouting of US 1 to its current location, Route 213 was truncated at its northern end to the current northern terminus.